lgbt-foundation/whitepaper/whitepaper.md

 The information stored in the blockchain is encrypted and maintained by a large network of participants that ensures its consistency.
 No one person can get unauthorized access or is able to manipulate or remove information without the consent of the personal owner of that information.
 This prevents governments and organizations from demanding, hacking or otherwise obtaining this information, an especially critical safeguard in countries where the LGBT community faces repercussions and victimization.

 This paper focuses on the issues that the LGBT Foundation strives to solve.
-A pink paper with further details exploring the exact technical solution has been released separately and with the input of the crypto community.
+A Pink Paper with further details exploring the exact technical solution has been released separately and with the input of the crypto community.
 We’d be happy to provide it upon request if you’d like to learn more about the technical aspects of the LGBT Token.

 ## LAUNCH PARTNERS